Troubleshooting Canceled Jobs in SAP BASIS

 - Cause:

-exhausted its assigned memory resources (specifically, extended memory, then heap memory).
+TSV_TNEW_PAGE_ALLOC_FAILEDindicates that the background work process runningZ_BW_EXTRACTexhausted its assigned memory resources (specifically, extended memory, then heap memory).
 This happens when a program tries to allocate more internal table memory than available.
-The fact that it occurs on weekends with other large jobs suggests that the overall system memory is under pressure or specific work process memory limits are hit.abap/heap_area_total = 2GB
+The fact that it occurs on weekends with other large jobs suggests that the overall system memory is under pressure or specific work process memory limits are hit.abap/heap_area_total = 2GBandem/max_size_MB = 8GB(meaning max 8GB extended memory per user, then 2GB heap).
+While the total RAM is 128GB, the per-work process memory limits might be insufficient for this very large data extraction.

 - Comprehensive Prevention Strategy: